tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Part_2.md

 Remy studied me with a new intensity.
 "Where are you from, petite?" he asked, reverting to English, though his tone was softer now.

 "Assumption Parish, a small place called Pierre Part," I replied sheepishly.
-My past wasn’t something I like talking about.
+My past isn’t something I like talking about.

 He was silent for a long time, scrutinizing me, as if trying to piece together a puzzle.
 Eventually, he sighed heavily, the animosity in his gaze finally receding.
 "Okay, chère," he said, resignation lacing his voice.
 "Let’s talk."